pcg79/Reminders-Addon/README.md

 KNOWN ISSUES:

 * Weekly reset is assumed to be Tuesday which will likely cause issues internationally

-* Using a comma in your reminder message causes reminder to not get run.
-Need to either escape it or find another separator.
+CAVEATS:

+* Since comma is used as the separator, they are stripped out of your reminder message and value text

 TODO: